brwnj/cu_projects/README.md

 #Poly(A); hg18

-+ alias bkill
-+ classifying peaks
 + run fisher test on new sample pairs

-### finding novel poly(a) sites

 + est libraries that polya primed
 + high confidence peaks at the 3' end of est as another class in addition to the other way
 + look near the annotated peak for new polya site

-* see paper from jay
-* compare for each site then for each gene
-* a[a,t]taaa
-if 8 or more As follow the 3 As, class 2 class one has fewer than 8 As after that stretch
-* classifying the other groups (3, 4) -- call peaks and classify

-category
-1   has A[A,T]TAAA; NOT A-rich downstream from this cleavage site 2   has A[A,T]TAAA; with A-rich sequence downstream
-3   lacks A[A,T]TAAA; no A-rich region downstream
-4   only downstream A-rich sequence

-100 bp from known polya sites

-filter out peaks with less than 10 reads of support canonical PAS should be found in -10 to -30 of the cleavage site no more than three canonical PAS should be located in the upstream window

-#Tamim
-* conifer on different samples and compare to microarray data

 #Walter